 My student placements let me do all sorts of things to practice my teaching skills.
 The classroom work we did was the theory piece where we learned about teaching, but the placements were the real practice.
 We actually learned how to use the theory and become our own teachers.
 Once I got to my student teaching, everything that I did and learned came into play.
 I used all of those tools I had to have an amazing time in my fifth grade class, but also learn more and change my perspectives in education and who I am as a teacher.Josh, Early Childhood/Elementary Teacher Education MajorSandown, NHDIVISION OF EDUCATION & HUMAN STUDIES

-My field placements have allowed me to work with children ranging from 3- 9 years old in very diverse environments, from Montessori, public and private schools to inner-city and magnet schools.
-Since I have had so many placements where I work with students of all ages, I learned that I love working with third graders because that is where students transition from learning to read, to reading to learn.
-Instead of teaching concepts such as phonemes and sound-to-letter correspondence, I am able to let children use those skills to learn history and help them develop their skills as a reader and a writer in the classroom.
+These placements have allowed me to work with children ranging from three to ten years old in very diverse environments, from Montessori, public and private schools to inner city and magnet schools.
+From all my placements, I learned that I love working with third graders because that's where students transition from learning to read to reading to learn.
+Instead of teaching concepts such as phonemes and sound-to-letter correspondence, I'm able to let children use those skills to learn history and science concepts and help them develop their skills as a reader and a writer in the classroom.

 By the time I graduate, the combination of my first-hand experience at seven student placements, the leadership skills I've gained through being a Peer Advisor and the networking I've done with faculty and staff on campus makes me feel confident entering the job market.

 Rebecca is currently applying to be an Au Pair in France.